icon

 Average price of main dishes: JPY1200

-Contact: +81 3-428-9806
+Contact: +81 3-5357-7664 | Instagram

-5. Ayam-YA Shin-Okachimachi
+3. Ayam-YA Shin-Okachimachi

 When looking for halal ramen in Japan, one place popular with Muslim travellers is Ayam-YA.
 This ramen chain has outlets in Kyoto and Osaka too.

-Their yummy chicken-based broth is what steals the show here as it’s packed with flavour and even some local Japanese say it tastes just as exceptional as non-halal ramen too.
+Their yummy chicken-based broth is what steals the show here as it’s packed with flavour, and even some local Japanese say it tastes just as exceptional as non-halal ramen too.
 Take your pick between thick, thin or spicy thick soup and choose the size you prefer.
-You have to order through a machine and the staff will deliver your food to you.
+You have to order through a machine, and the staff will deliver your food to you.

 If you want a stronger kick in your bowl of noodles, we recommend getting the spicy version!
-It’s definitely comforting to slurp a bowl of Ayam-YA ramen after a whole day of walking and exploring ?
+It’s definitely comforting to slurp a bowl of Ayam-YA ramen after a whole day of walking and exploring.

+Other than ramen, Ayam-YA also serves rice bowls and chicken kaarage too.
+Their prices range from around JPY850-1020, so it’s pretty affordable!
 Note: The restaurant used to be a short walk away from Naka-Okachimachi Station and the Assalam Mosque but it has recently moved to another location near Shin-Okachimachi Station (5 min walk away).
-Their new space also has a prayer space!
+They also have a prayer space too!

 Halal Status: Halal-certified